-All-time visiting XIs - Part 1
+All-time visiting XIs - part one

 I must thank Pawan Mathur for providing the spark, by asking for the best all-time XI to tour India.
 That enabled me to think of going all the way and creating this pair of articles.
 This was indeed a massive task inasmuch as it combined raw analysis, objective deductions, some subjective considerations and finally, nuanced team-selection processes.
 Some elements of my own personal preferences come in but I would put that at no more than five percent.
 I have been true to the numbers as much as I could have been.

 What is the objective?
 Stated in a single sentence, it is to determine the best XI to tour each of the major Test-playing countries.
 All the selected players should have performed outstandingly in the respective countries but must also form an effective balanced XI which should be capable of doing well in imaginary series on the Elysian fields against the best XI the home team(s) could put together.
 Of course, the local conditions of the country would be replicated for these Tests: a few renowned pitch curators would already have reached there!
 All the players who visited the concerned country should be considered and should have equal chances.
 Most importantly I had to constantly remind myself that this was a true case of peer performance appraisal, despite the fact that I was analysing players from different teams.
 The common ground between the players was the country they visited.

 There is a world of difference between selecting an all-time XI that visited a specific country and performed well there and selecting an all-time XI for the country.
 A lot of data is necessary but we cannot let the data overwhelm us.
 We must be able to clearly understand the importance of players being productive, performing and having a clear understanding of the level of opposition faced by the player.
 At rare times we should be prepared to take left-field decisions.
 We should not select the bowler combination blindly, based on pre-conceived ideas.
 We must be able to go against the wind.